titanturtles/titanturtles.github.io/index.md

 * We compete with people better than us.
 * We learn something new every time we compete.

-If you are interested in joining the team, please fill out this [googld form](https://forms.gle/1DoXWwxivJpWVeSr6).
+If you are interested in joining the team, please fill out this [google form](https://forms.gle/1DoXWwxivJpWVeSr6).

 ---